 (left) A street in Copenhagen where the road accommodates the grade changes so pedestrians can cross on the level and without dropped kerbs.
 Surfaces are easy for everyone and tactile strips warn visually impaired pedestrians of the approaching junction.

-(right) Acoustic baffle in the ceiling of the new education buiding at the Eden Project creates a more comfortable acoustic environment, of particularly benefit for people with hearing impairments, but better for everyone.
+(right) Acoustic baffle in the ceiling of the new education building at the Eden Project creates a more comfortable acoustic environment, of particularly benefit for people with hearing impairments, but better for everyone.

 Getting it right from the beginning